Handspring Health

 The signs of anxiety are generally broader than a panic attack and can range from mild to severe.

-If your child is experiencing a panic attack, the best thing you can do is try to remain calm yourself, and provide reassurance.
+If your child is experiencing a panic attack, the best thing you can do is try to remain calm and provide reassurance.

 Breathing Exercises